The Candidate & GDPR

 PII: Personally Identifiable Information

 The Candidate takes data gathering, processing and use very seriously and we have been working to become GDPR complaint for some time.
-In addition, we have been registered with the ICO for years and have been following the developments with GDPR closely in order to become compliant since the issue arose.
+In addition, we have been registered with the ICO since our launch and have been following the developments with GDPR closely in order to become compliant ever since the issue arose.

 Our primary objective is to maintain outstanding levels of service for our candidate and client base whilst providing a world-class recruitment service, all within GDPR requirements.